ShadyChrome/primeval-tower-rn/ANONYMOUS_AUTH_SETUP.md

-✅ **Account Upgrade Flow** - Convert anonymous users to permanent accounts ✅ **Profile Management** - Anonymous users see upgrade prompts instead of profile settings ✅ **Session Handling** - Anonymous sessions persist like regular user sessions
+✅ **Account Upgrade Flow** - Convert anonymous users to permanent accounts ✅ **Profile Management** - Anonymous users see upgrade prompts instead of profile settings ✅ **Session Handling** - Anonymous sessions persist like regular user sessions ✅ **Anonymous User Persistence** - Anonymous users retain their ID when signing out/back in

 ## How It Works